 These tours focus on the historic buildings and sites of downtown Everett.
 Funded by a grant from Washington State's Department of Archaeology, the tours are meant to provide historical insight on Everett's development as a city.

 The tours are meant to be viewed on a mobile device while you explore history in our downtown.
-The short tour is also available in a printed version and can be picked up at various locations, including Everett City Hall (2930 Wetmore Avenue).

 For more information on Everett's history, visit the Northwest Room at Everett Public Library.